 · Lab-Grown Diamond

 Lab-grown diamond engagement rings are cheaper and better than mined diamonds.
 They look the same, making them an excellent choice for more sparkle at a lower price.
+If you are considering a lab-grown option, you can learn more about what lab-grown diamonds are and how they compare with natural diamonds.

 · Emerald Cut Engagement Ring

 Emerald cut engagement rings are long and rectangular.
 They show off clarity and grace, making them great for people who like classic style.
+Emerald cuts are also discussed among the most distinctive choices when choosing a diamond solitaire engagement ring.

 Why Do Cuts Matter in a Diamond Ring?